 Mr. b-A (Mr. b-A indicates the table with the two glasses of wine upon.)
 There, drink and claim your bride.

 Narrator: At this point Joshua and Dinah move to the table and each drink their glass of wine.
-It is upon finishing the wine that Mr. b-A grabs Dinah glass and breaks it, leaving only one glass.
+It is upon finishing the wine that Mr. b-A grabs Dinah glass and breaks it, leaving only one glass which he wraps in cloth.

 Mr. b-A: Now the two have become on.
 (He kisses his daughters cheek.)

 Mr. ben-Shimon: (Holds up his arms for silence.)
-We have here a solemn occasion.
+We are here tonight for a solemn occasion.
 I have with me a Ketubah.
 Who is worthy to open the seals?

 Wedding crowd: Only the bridegroom!
 (They shout)